Introduction to Multi-Armed Bandits: Online Linear Optimization: Follow The Perturbed Leader

+Several notable extensions of stochastic linear bandits have been studied.
+In \emph{contextual} linear bandits, the action set is provided exogenously before each round, see Sections~\ref{CB:sec:lin} for technical details and Section~\ref{CB:sec:further} for a literature review.
+In \emph{generalized} linear bandits \citep[starting from][]{GeneralizedLinear-nips10,Li-icml17}, $\E\sbr{c_t(a)} = f(v\cdot a)$ for some known function $f$, building on the \emph{generalized linear model} from statistics.
+In \emph{sparse} linear bandits \citep[starting from][]{Csaba-aistats12,Carpentier-aistats12}, the dimension $d$ is very large, and one takes advantage of the sparsity in the hidden vector $v$.

-Follow the Perturbed Leader approach has been proposed in \citet{Hannan-1957}, in the context of repeated games (as in Chapter~\ref{ch:games}).
+\xhdr{Online linear optimization.} Follow The Perturbed Leader (\FPL) has been proposed in \citet{Hannan-1957}, in the context of repeated games (as in Chapter~\ref{ch:games}).
 The algorithm was rediscovered in the computer science literature by \citet{FTPL-05}, with an improved analysis.

-A closely related algorithm, called Follow the Regularized Leader, adds a regularization term to the objective (instead of perturbing the history).
-Both algorithms are connected to a more general approach in online convex optimization, called \emph{Online Mirror Descent}.
-A detailed treatment of this subject can be found in \citet[Chapter 5]{Hazan-OCO-book}.
+While \FPL allows an arbitrary action set $\mA\subset [0,1]^d$, a vast and beautiful theory is developed for a paradigmatic special case when $\mA$ is convex.
+In particular, \emph{Follow The Regularized Leader} (\FRL) is another generalization of Follow The Leader which chooses a strongly convex regularization function $\mathcal{R}_t:\mA\to \R$ at each round $t$, and minimizes the sum: $a_t = \argmin_{a\in\mA} \mathcal{R}_t(a)+ \sum_{s=1}^{t} c_s(a)$.
+The \FRL framework allows for a unified analysis and, depending on the choice of $\mathcal{R}_t$, instantiates to many specific algorithms and their respective guarantees, see the survey \citep{McMahan-survey-jmlr17}.
+In fact, this machinery extends to convex cost functions, a subject called \emph{online convex optimization}.
+More background on this subject can be found in books \citep{Shalev-Shwartz-survey12} and \citep{Hazan-OCO-book}.
+A version of \FRL achieves $\poly(d)\cdot \sqrt{T}$ regret for any convex $\mA$ in a computationally efficient manner \citep{AbernethyHR-colt08}; in fact, it is a key ingredient in the $\poly(d)\cdot \sqrt{T}$ regret algorithm for linear bandits.

+\xhdr{Lower bounds and optimality.} In linear bandits, $\poly(d)\cdot \sqrt{T}$ regret rates are inevitable in the worst case.
+This holds even under full feedback \citep{DaniHK-nips07}, even for stochastic linear bandits with ``continuous" action sets \citep{DaniHK-colt08}, and even for stochastic combinatorial semi-bandits \citep[\eg][]{Audibert-MOR14,Kveton-aistats15}.
+In particular, the ``price of bandit information", \ie the penalty in optimal regret bounds compared to the full-feedback version, is quite mild: the dependence on $d$ increases from one polynomial to another.
+This is in stark contrast with $K$-armed bandits, where the dependence on $K$ increases from logarithmic to polynomial.

+A considerable literature strives to improve dependence on $d$ and/or other structural parameters.
+This literature is concerned with both upper and lower bounds on regret, across the vast problem space of linear bandits.
+Some of the key distinctions in this problem space are as follows: feedback model (full, semi-bandit, or bandit); ``type" of the adversary (stochastic, oblivious, or adaptive); structure of the action space (\eg arbitrary, convex, or combinatorial); \footnote{One could also posit a more refined structure, \eg assume a particular family of combinatorial subsets, such as $\{$all subsets of a given size$\}$, or $\{$all paths in a graph$\}$. \citet{AbernethyHR-colt08,Abernethy-colt09} express the ``niceness" of a convex action set via the existence of an intricate object from convex optimization called ``self-concordant barrier function".} structure of the hidden vector (\eg sparsity).
+A detailed discussion of the ``landscape" of optimal regret bounds is beyond our scope.